Bocas del Toro District: Climate

 Bocas del Toro is a coastal location with a tropical climate.
 The area does not have a predictable dry season.
 The driest times are late August to mid-October, February, and March.
 Bocas del Toro is humid.
 Thundershowers and heavy rain are common.
 Normal temperatures are consistent all year (Hi: 83-90, low: 71-75).
 Due to its low latitude, sunrise is around 6 AM, and sunset is around 6 PM local time.
 These times vary slightly during the year.
 Weather data is collected at Bocas del Toro "Isla Colón" International Airport:

 Transportation

 The district consists of the Bocas del Toro Archipelago and a coastal mainland area.
 Ferries, water taxis, and private boats provide transportation to many locations.
-Buses connect boat docks and mainland commununities to adjacent districts and the rest of Panama.
+Buses connect boat docks and mainland communities to adjacent districts and the rest of Panama.
 Bocas del Toro "Isla Colón" International Airport provides passenger and cargo flights to Panama and Costa Rica.
 Roads are usually dirt or gravel.
 Larger highways may be paved.